ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'group_mode', encoded as a CBOR simple value.
 Its value is `true` (0xf5) if the OSCORE group uses the group mode of Group OSCORE (see {{Section 7 of I-D.ietf-core-oscore-groupcomm}}), or `false` (0xf4) otherwise.

 * 'gp_enc_alg', which is formatted as follows.
 If the configuration parameter 'group_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the Group Encryption Algorithm used in the OSCORE group to encrypt messages protected with the group mode (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
-This parameter can take the same values as the 'sign_enc_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.
+This parameter can take the same values as the 'gp_enc_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

-   Editor's note: as per the text above, the referred version of {{I-D.ietf-ace-key-groupcomm-oscore}} still uses 'sign_enc_alg' as parameter name.
-The next version of {{I-D.ietf-ace-key-groupcomm-oscore}} will be updated in order to use 'gp_enc_alg' instead, as already done for this document and consistently with the naming used in the latest version of {{I-D.ietf-core-oscore-groupcomm}}.

 * 'sign_alg', which is formatted as follows.
 If the configuration parameter 'group_mode' has value `false` (0xf4), this parameter has as value the CBOR simple value `null` (0xf6).
 Otherwise, this parameter specifies the Signature Algorithm used in the OSCORE group (see {{Section 2 of I-D.ietf-core-oscore-groupcomm}}), encoded as a CBOR text string or a CBOR integer.
 This parameter can take the same values as the 'sign_alg' parameter of the Group_OSCORE_Input_Material object, defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.